FlowiseAI/FlowiseDocs/configuration/deployment/aws.md

 ## Using NGINX

-If you want to get rid of the :3000 on the url and have a custom domain, you can use NGINX to reverse proxy port 80 to 3000 So user will be able to open the app using your domain.
+If you want to get rid of the :3000 on the url and have a custom domain, you can use NGINX to reverse proxy port 80 to 3000 so users will be able to open the app using your domain.
 Example: `http://yourdomain.com`.

 1. ```bash
    sudo yum install nginx